2018–19 Texas Tech Lady Raiders basketball team

 The 2018–19 Texas Tech Lady Raiders basketball team represented Texas Tech University in the 2018–19 NCAA Division I women's basketball season.
-The Lady Raiders were led by first year head coach Marlene Stollings.
-They played their homes games at United Supermarkets Arena and were members of the Big 12 Conference.
-They finished the season 14–17, 4–14 in Big 12 play to finish in a tied for eighth place.
+The Lady Raiders were led by first-year head coach Marlene Stollings.
+They played their home games at United Supermarkets Arena and were members of the Big 12 Conference.
+They finished the season 14–17, 4–14 in Big 12 play to finish in a tie for eighth place.
 They advanced to the quarterfinals of the Big 12 women's tournament, where they lost to Baylor.

 Media

 Television and radio information

-Select Lady Raiders games will be shown on FSN affiliates throughout the season, including FSSW, FSSW+, and FCS Atlantic, Central, and Pacific.
-All games will be broadcast on the Lady Raiders Radio Network on either KLZK or KJTV.
+Select Lady Raiders games were shown on FSN affiliates throughout the season, including FSSW, FSSW+, and FCS Atlantic, Central, and Pacific.
+All games were broadcast on the Lady Raiders Radio Network on either KLZK or KJTV.